 How SMS Marketing Is Changing The Digital Scene

-There has never been a better time to incorporate SMS marketing into your digital strategy.
+There has never been a better time to incorporate an SMS marketing campaign into your digital strategy.
 Mobile technology has improved significantly in the last few years and bulk SMS services have added more tools with the power to penetrate the market.

 The majority of marketers are already aware that mobile is becoming increasingly influential.
 Yet brands, especially small businesses, have so far been slow to incorporate mobile marketing into their overall strategy.
 According to poweredbysearch.com, only 25% of brands have a mobile strategy.

 Yet 95% of Americans own a cell phone, 77% of which are smartphones.
 The opportunity for small businesses to reach customers with text message marketing is huge.
 And with a 90%+ open rate, the potential for small businesses is huge.

 Why SMS marketing is working for small businesses